mohd-mustufa/Color-Whiz/README.md

 <hr>

 Overall, the Color Whiz Extension is a must-have tool for designers, developers, and anyone working with colors regularly.
 Its ability to capture colors from any screen, display colors in various formats, send notifications and support dark/light themes makes it a versatile and user-friendly color management solution.
 By simplifying the color selection process and providing essential features, the extension enhances productivity and creativity across a wide range of projects.
 Try it out now and streamline your color exploration process!

+## Future Enhancements:

+1. On clicking the button to pick color, the popup window should disappear so that the user can select any color from behind the popup also.
+2. Store history of color palette which the user can export to a csv.
+The users should also be able to add their own color in the palette from a color wheel.
+3. Show tooltip with color details when hovering over an element.
+4. Add a developer mode toggle option in settings which will show additional info on the selected element (id, class etc).